 The next zoning fight of the combined Eastwood-Wedgwood District Community Club was in 1951, over applications to build duplexes on NE 77th Street and on 43rd Ave NE.

-The three-man committee of the Seattle City Planning Commission was headed by architect Clyde Grainger.
+In 1951 the three-man committee of the Seattle City Planning Commission was headed by architect Clyde Grainger.
 Grainger certainly was familiar with Wedgwood as he, along with architect Harlan Thomas, had helped to create it.
 Their architectural firm had designed Albert Balch’s original Wedgwood-development houses in 1941.

 Clyde Grainger, architect of View Ridge and Wedgwood